websight-io/docs/docs/blog/2023/creating-custom-extension-for-tiptap-rte/index.md

 ## Technical overview

-Component specifciity implies the work can be split into two parts:
+Due to component specifcity, the work can be split into two parts:
 - CMS part, where adding/editing/deleting and encrypting email addresses is happening within Rich Text Editor
 - page part, where email decoding happens

 Therefore, **the component must be used with the script provided within page**, otherwise, email links won’t be decoded.

 As the decoding email script will be the last step, let’s focus on the main issue here – extending the RTE editor.
 Such an editor component is made up of two parts: the plugin element and the UI element.
 The plugin part is responsible for the plugin behavior and it is directly related to the UI part, which is providing UI for the plugin itself.
-In Websight CMS, the @tiptap library is responsible for plugins, and for UI - a separate module that is a part of Websight CMS.
-As for the plugin, we can either extend Link or create a new extension.
+In Websight CMS, the tiptap library is responsible for plugins, and for UI - a separate module that is a part of Websight CMS.
+As for the plugin, we can either extend or create a new extension.
 But what about the UI element for this plugin?
 Any of these (button, button dropdown, list dropdown, link) don't match the requirements, because we need a dropdown with one input (link UI has input and select with `target` attribute selection).
 So we need a new UI as well.

 Our new plugin will affect another plugin that is already in the default version in RTE - Link. **We need to exclude email handling from the Link plugin**, as we will cover that in the email plugin.
 And that means we need also to modify the Link plugin by creating a custom link plugin.